Frequently Asked Questions:

 What is paper-leather?

-My very first blog post sets out to explain this.
+This early blog post sets out to explain the answer.

 Will kraft paper tear easily?